mkb93/pomodoro-app-ts/README.md

 # React + TypeScript + Vite
---DESTROY AND REBUILD WITH MINIMAL AI
+--DESTROY AND REBUILD WITH MINIMAL AI Help

+questions?
+  why vite?
+  type script benefits versus javascript?

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.